Listen To How The WW2 Corsair Got Its Nickname

 The Whistling Death

 The FG-1 Corsair is one of the most lethal and feared fighters during World War II.
-Corsairs flew more than 64,000 sorties and accounted for over 2,1000 air combat victories, with only 189 losses.
-Thus, it had an overall kill ratio of 11:1.
+Corsairs flew more than 64,000 sorties, accounting for over 2,100 air combat victories and only 189 losses.
+This gives the Corsairs an overall kill ratio of 11:1.

-The aircraft could easily outclimb, out-run, and out-fight any propeller-driven enemy aircraft.
-Known for its unique design and large propeller, it also comes with a distinctive sound made at a higher airspeed.
+The aircraft could easily out-climb, out-run, and out-fight any propeller-driven enemy aircraft of its time.
+Known for its unique design and large propeller, it also comes with a distinctive sound made at higher airspeeds.

 The video features a Goodyear-built FG-1D Corsair of the Old Stick and Rudder Company during a display at the Hood Aerodrome in Masterton, New Zealand.